The Rutgers University Bands program is one of the oldest institutions of its kind. Founded in 1915, its traditions still live strong and proud.

 The 1990s were a period of constant change for the band.
 From 1989-2000, the MSKs were led by six different directors.

-In 2017, Professor Smith was replaced by Professor Todd Nichols as Director of Athletic Bands.
-Professor Nichols, in addition to his roles with the Athletic Bands, was named Assistant Director of University Bands.
+In 2017, Doctor Todd Nichols was appointed as Director of Athletic Bands.
+Dr. Nichols, in addition to his roles with the Athletic Bands, was named Assistant Director of University Bands.
 He joined Rutgers after spending years at local New Jersey high schools building nationally recognized programs.
 He also is the director of the Eastern Wind Symphony.

 Dr. Nichols was joined by Joe Busuito who served as Assistant Director of University and Athletic Bands until 2020 when he was named Director of Bands at East Carolina University.

 In July of 2020, after taking a year pause due to the Covid-19 pandemic, the MSK returned and welcomed in the first female Assistant Director, Dr. Julia Baumanis.
 Dr. Baumanis joined Rutgers as Assistant Director of Bands after spending several years as Assistant Director of Bands and Director of Athletic Bands at the University of Central Missouri.

 Together, Dr. Nichols and Dr. Baumanis led the band through an amazing return season in 2021 which was capped off by a performance as the featured collegiate band at Band of America's Grand National Championships in Indianapolis.